mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 universe, and have consciously decided to reject higher technology.

 TL 0: (Primitive) TL 0: (Primitive) No technology.
-TL 0 species have only discovered the simplest tools and principles, and are on a par with Earth’s Stone Age.
+TL 0 species have only discovered the simplest tools and principles, and are on a par with Earth's Stone Age.
 TL 1: (Primitive) TL 1: (Primitive) Roughly on a par with Bronze or Iron age technology.
 TL 1 science is mostly superstition, but they can manufacture